TomTang01/cse15l-lab-reports/lab2&3report.md

 ##  Screenshot of terminal interaction where I logged into `ieng6` with my course-specific account without being asked for a password:
 ![Image](screenshot6.png)

+##  Something I did not know before lab 2&3:
+I did not know that java had a built in URI packages.
+I always thought that a server can only be created by some kind of registration on the internet and never thought that java can easily create simple servers.
+And of course I did not know how the URLs of websites worked ; did not know that URLs are made up of the domain, the path, the query, and the anchor.